I’m going to say nice things about this week’s Star Trek Discovery or Die Trying.

 Arriving at the command centre of what remains of the Federation and Starfleet, the USS Discovery receives a frosty and suspicious welcome.
 With the ship and crew staring down the barrel of being broken up and reassigned, it’s up to Captain Saru and Commander Burnham to convince a sceptical Starfleet Commander-in-Chief (Oded Fehr) that they can be of use despite being nearly a millennium out of date.

-Early in the episode I was once struck by the lack of professionalism in Discovery’s crew, especially given its roots as a super-secret experimental science vessel.
+Early on in “Die Trying” I was struck by the lack of professionalism in Discovery’s crew, especially given its roots as a super-secret experimental science vessel.
 Despite their multiplicity of talents, very few of them seem to be Starfleet material, especially the bridge crew but I guess Saru can only work with what he’s got.

 Star Trek Discovery Die Trying Review - Oded Fehr